Presque Isle State Park: Modern era and state park

 Presque Isle was named a National Natural Landmark by the National Park Service in 1967.
 A recommendation was made to abolish the independent board as early as 1930, although this did not come about until January 19, 1971, with the creation of the state Department of Environmental Resources (which later became the DCNR).
 From 1989 to 1992, over 50 breakwaters were built along the western and northern shore of the peninsula to help control erosion.
 In 1997 the park's Important Bird Area (IBA) was one of the first 73 IBAs established in Pennsylvania.
 As part of the State Parks 2000 strategic plan of the Pennsylvania Department of Conservation and Natural Resources (DCNR), Gull Point was named a "State Park Natural Area for rare and migratory shorebirds to rest, feed and possibly nest".

 The Tom Ridge Environmental Center at the entrance to the park opened in May 2006.
 As of 2007, the Pennsylvania DCNR Bureau of Parks, which administers all 120 Pennsylvania state parks, had chosen Presque Isle for its "25 Must-See Pennsylvania State Parks" list, citing its status as Pennsylvania's only surf beach, its status as a National Natural Landmark, and its "geological and biological diversity and its historic significance".
 Scenes for the film The Road were shot at Presque Isle in April 2008, with Beach 10 used as a seashore.

 A weak tornado touched down in the state park on June 27, 2010.
 Rated EF0 on the Enhanced Fujita Scale, it downed power lines and trees near the Stull Interpretive Center, and also damaged a nearby observation platform.
-Presque Isle was closed on June 28 to facilitate clean-up of the debris and reopened the next morning.
+Presque Isle was closed on June 28 to facilitate the clean-up of the debris and reopened the next morning.

 During Hurricane Sandy in October 2012, parts and remnants of the storm reached Presque Isle.
-The park was closed in preparation of the storm and waves reaching 14–18 feet were anticipated, along with high winds.
-The storm was expected to be severe, but luckily was not.
-Only 8-foot waves were recorded and not as high of winds either.
-The park made it out with only minor flooding, a few downed trees, and the loss of power at the park marina.
+The park was closed in preparation for the storm, with waves expected to reach 14–18 feet and high winds anticipated.
+The storm was expected to be severe, but it was not.
+Only 8-foot waves were recorded, and not as high winds either.
+The park emerged with only minor flooding, a few downed trees, and the loss of power at the park marina.